responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 ### Schema and API Stitching

+[!IMPORTANT]
-The API previously relied on the MongoDB Realm GraphQL API to fetch data, but now that it has been deprecated, we have migrated to a new API.
-During the migration from Realm to our API, we stitch two GraphQL schemas: one from Atlas and one local.
+The API previously relied on the MongoDB Atlas Realm GraphQL API to fetch data, [but now that it has been deprecated](https://www.mongodb.com/developer/products/atlas/deprecating-mongodb-atlas-graphql-hosting-services/), we have migrated to a new API that we implement in this codebase.
+During the migration from Realm to our API, we stitch two GraphQL schemas: the auto-generated one from Atlas and the one defined in this codebase.
 These schemas can be found in the `remote.ts` and `local.ts` files respectively.
+The migration process involves progressively transferring GraphQL fields and functionality from the remote schema to the local one.
 The final combined schema is found in `schema.ts`.

 ### Email notifications